shahcompbio/phylo_inconsistency/README.md

-# Statistical Inconsistency of Flip-based Perfect Phylogeny Objectives under Observation Error
+# Statistical Inconsistency of Error-Correction Objectives for Perfect Phylogeny Reconstruction

 This repository reproduces the analyses and figures from the paper "Statistical Inconsistency of Flip-based Perfect Phylogeny Objectives under Observation Error" by Gryte Satas, Matthew A. Myers, and Sohrab P. Shah.
 A preprint will be available soon.